AdmiralCurtiss/SenPatcher/README.md

 Fixes and customizations for:
 - The XSEED PC release of The Legend of Heroes: Trails of Cold Steel
 - The XSEED PC release of The Legend of Heroes: Trails of Cold Steel II
+- The NISA PC release of The Legend of Heroes: Trails of Cold Steel III

 https://github.com/AdmiralCurtiss/SenPatcher